UTSJiyaoLi/QA-Attack/README.md

 # QA-Attack

-**Deceiving Question-Answering Models: A Hybrid Word-Level Adversarial Approach**
+Code for our paper **Deceiving Question-Answering Models: A Hybrid Word-Level Adversarial Approach**

 ## Overview